 Net Income per Share

 Basic net income per share is computed by dividing net income by the weighted average number of common shares outstanding during the period.
-Diluted net income per share is computed by using the weighted average number of common shares outstanding, after giving effect to all potential dilutive common shares outstanding during the period.
-Included within diluted net income per share is the dilutive effect of outstanding stock options and restricted stock using the treasury stock method.
-Weighted average shares from common share equivalents in the amount of 15,137 and 36,028 for the three months ended, and 193,498 and 245,009 for the nine months ended September 30, 2018 and 2017, respectively, were excluded from the dilutive shares outstanding because their effect was anti-dilutive.
+Diluted net income per share is computed by using the weighted average number of common shares outstanding, including potential dilutive shares of common stock assuming the dilutive effect of outstanding stock options and restricted stock using the treasury stock method.
+Weighted average shares from common share equivalents in the amount of 27,422 and 165,166 for the three months ended and 362,522 and 606,700 for the six months ended June 30, 2017 and 2016, respectively, were excluded from the dilutive shares outstanding because their effect was anti-dilutive.

 The following table presents the calculation of basic and diluted net income per share: